Wizards vs. Cavaliers Player Props Betting Odds

 |3PM

-- Jones has averaged 5.5 assists per game this season, 1.0 less than his prop bet on Wednesday (6.5).
+- Jones has averaged 5.4 assists per game this year, 0.1 less than his prop bet on Friday (5.5).

-- Jones' 1.5 made three-pointers per game is equal to his over/under on Wednesday.
+- Jones has hit 1.5 three-pointers per game, which equals his over/under on Friday.

 Get tickets for any NBA game this season at Ticketmaster!